PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 16:28:35
+Last updated: 2024-04-02 16:29:47
-Random Quote: Never promise more than you can perform. - Publilius Syrus
+Random Quote: Love is rarer than genius itself.
+And friendship is rarer than love. - Charles Péguy